thejhoffman/project-gamma/journal/JonathanR.md

+### November 23, 2022 (11/23/2022):
+Today, I learned about websockets.
+I will be working on the event form and event list react front-ends.
+I will be incorporating React hooks for these.

 ### November 22, 2022 (11/22/2022):
 Today, I learned more about redux.
 I began the set up for redux in our project and commited those changes.
 I plan to begin front-end portions tomorrow with React.